Summer Undergraduate Research Fellows in Chemistry (SURF-C)

 For Princeton University Freshman and Sophomores: The Charles H. Leach, II Summer Scholars Program

-Due to the ongoing international pandemic, an in-person laboratory experience may not be available during the summer of 2021.
-A successful virtual program for the Leach Summer Scholars was conducted during summer 2020, and we expect to build on that program if we are not allowed to bring students to campus this summer.
+Due to the ongoing international pandemic, an in-person laboratory experience may not be available during the summer of 2022.
+A successful virtual program for the Leach Summer Scholars was conducted during summers 2020 and 2021, and we expect to build on that program if we are not allowed to bring students to campus this summer.

 The eligible student must be an enrolled freshman or sophomore at Princeton University and have an interest in majoring in chemistry.